oghb/haxball-client/FAQ.md

 - #### On Windows, when I run the app it asks me if I want to execute this file.
 Is it safe?
   Yes, it is safe.
 If you don't trust me, let someone you trust inspect the source code or the released client.

+- #### On Windows, the app is blocked by my antivirus.
+Is it safe?
+  Yes, it's just a false positive due to the app not being by a certified developer.
+If you don't trust me, let someone you trust inspect the source code or the released client using services like [VirusTotal](http://virustotal.com/).

 - #### On Mac, when I launch the app it says that the app is damaged The app is not damaged, it's a security feature of macOS.
 You can follow [Method 4 from this guide](https://osxdaily.com/2019/02/13/fix-app-damaged-cant-be-opened-trash-error-mac/) or any other tutorial for the "App is damaged" warning.